 The first step in creating positive change on campus is to survey to determine the extent of student food insecurity.
 Colleges and universities can also establish and expand food recovery organization groups so that food does not go to waste.
 Other solutions include offering nutrition education, food scholarships, food sharing apps and campus dining programs that allow the transfer of unused meal credits.

-Daniel Crifasi is a senior in Mechanical Engineering and spokesman for the award-winning Campus Kitchens chapter at Auburn University.
+Daniel Crifasi is a senior in Mechanical Engineering and spokesman for the student-led Campus Kitchens chapter at Auburn University, an organization under the Division of University Outreach.
 Each month, the chapter is able to distribute thousands of meals to those in need.

 “We collect unserved food that would usually go to waste, recover that food and package it into nutritious meals for the food insecure in Lee County and Auburn University.
 Every Friday, we have Auburn Family meals where students can come get meals at Toomer Hall in the Hill, free of charge,” Crifasi said.
 “Whether you’re volunteering or donating food, there are and always will be ample opportunities for campus members to join the fight.”